 Lawmakers in other states will also be looking very carefully at what happens in Idaho.
 If the Trump administration allows the governor’s idea to move forward and the plan survives any lawsuits that likely would be filed, other states might follow Idaho’s lead.

-individual states’ actions might affect the future of your healthcare?
+Are you concerned about how individual states’ actions might affect the future of your healthcare?
+Send me your questions, concerns and personal stories at Wendell@tarbell.com.

+Wendell Potter is a former health insurance executive, author and founder of the journalism nonprofit Tarbell.org.